• Skip to primary navigation

 Chocolate Chips: We infuse this chocolate batter with chocolate chips for an explosion of chocolatey goodness.
 They are key to those melty pockets of chocolate in each slice.
 I prefer dark chocolate chips but feel free to use semi-sweet, milk chocolate, or even mini chocolate chips.
 Whatever type you enjoy in chocolate chip cookies will work wonders here too.

-Wet Ingredients
+Wet Ingredients:

 Oil: Moisture is essential, and oil provides just that.
 You can experiment by replacing the oil with unsweetened applesauce.
 I've tried this substitution and it yields fantastic results.

 Eggs: Eggs are the binding agent, contributing both moisture and structure.
-Remember, using room-temperature ingredients is best.
+(Remember, using room-temperature ingredients is best.)

 Sour cream: Sour cream enhances chocolate zucchini cake by adding moisture for a tender texture, a tangy flavor that complements chocolate, richness from its fat content, and lactic acid that reacts with leavening agents to create a lighter texture.
 It improves the overall quality of the cake.
+(Plain Greek yogurt can be used instead.)

 Vanilla Extract: Pure vanilla extract injects a delightful flavor boost.